 We are very pleased to announce that we have been awarded “Dementia Friendly Church” status by Dementia Friends and also that we are recognised officially now as an “Assistance Dog Welcome” Church by Assistance Dogs UK.
-We have two fully trained “Dementia Friends”, Charmaine Hill and David Jones.
+We have a fully trained “Dementia Friend”, David Jones.
 David, through his work with Therapy Dogs, is fully qualified to support Guide Dogs, Hearing Dogs, Medical Detection Dogs and Canine Partners for Disabled.

 The Parish has made real progress in the “Adopt-a-Street” Initiative for Hastings and St. Leonard’s.
 We have the third highest number of adoptions, after King’s Church and His Place, with more to come.
 There is a new section here where you may read a brief description and sign up to “Adopt-a-Street”.

 Please do browse the site, pray with us and for us, and even better, visit us in our beautiful Church building for services or social events.

 This site is best browsed using FireFox 85 or higher (which gives the best results), Microsoft Edge, Safari or a similar recent browser, at a screen resolution of 1280 x 800 pixels, in full 32 bit colour.
 Viewing from a G5/G4/G3/WiFi mobile device is not recommended at the moment but we may create a mobile browser friendly version for iPhone and similar if there is a demand.